-EMPLOYEE EXCELLENCEEmployee Excellence: This program has been established to recognize outstanding Municipal Water District of Orange County (MWDOC)District employees and to acknowledge their contributions to MWDOCDistrict.
+Employee Excellence: This program has been established to recognize outstanding District employees and to acknowledge their contributions to District.
 The goal is to encourage quality work, continuous improvement, teamwork, efficiency, customer service, and a high level of dedication.
-The program recognizes that MWDOCthat District employees are the source of our strength, reputation, and innovation.
+The program recognizes that District employees are the source of our strength, reputation, and innovation.

-Recipient will receive recognition at either a District Staff meeting or the-Regular Board Meeting by way of an Outstanding Performance Certificate and either a gift certificate or check up to a maximum of \$200 for individuals and larger awards to departments or groups, as determined by the General Manager.
+Recipient will receive recognition at either a District Staff meeting or Regular Board Meeting by way of an Outstanding Performance Certificate and either a gift certificate or check up to a maximum of \$200 for individuals and larger awards to departments or groups, as determined by the General Manager.
 Based upon the act or accomplishment, the General Manager may grant a special award of up to \$1,000.
 Award amounts over \$25 are taxable in accordance with IRS guidelines.